OpenTranslationBible/open-bible/en-GB/61.2 Peter/md/2-peter-02.md

 ## 2 Peter 2:19

-promising them freedom while they themselves are slaves of corruption; for by what anyone is overcome, by this he is enslaved.
+promising them freedom while they themselves are slaves of corruption; for by whatever overcomes a person, by this they are enslaved.

 ## 2 Peter 2:20